What is Care Oncology?

 I know what the four drugs are, can I just ask my Oncologist or Primary Care Provider to prescribe the COC protocol?

 The COC Protocol is a trademarked and patent protected protocol that has taken many years to develop and validate through an ongoing clinical trial.
 Other providers are not allowed to prescribe these four medications for cancer without Care Oncology’s permission.
 To do so risks prosecution for patent infringement.
 However, it is our goal for every patient to have access to our treatment.
+Read Why we do what we do.

 The COC Protocol™: a Multi-Targeted Adjunctive Therapy for Cancer